Diwakar98/COL333-AI-Assignments-IIT-Delhi/README.md

 ## Assignments
 - Assignment 1 - Implementation of basic search algorithm i.e. DFS, BFS, UNIFORM COST SEARCH, A* HEURISTIC SEARCH.
 Using A* in Food Corner Problem and Food Clearing Problem.
-- Assignment 2 - Making efficient evaluation functions fo states for Multi Agent Advarsarial Search.
+- Assignment 2 - Making efficient evaluation functions to evaluate the states in Multi Agent Advarsarial Search.

 ## Attention
 If this code is one of your assignments, I strictly recommend you to try it out first by yourself and then come and have a look, if needed.
 Otherwise, feel free to use it if you want to expand the language or for any other purpose.